oisdk/site/posts/2018-11-20-fast-verified-structures.markdown

 $\log n$ (or something), and we're performing it pretty frequently.
 We might keep the amortized bounds, but isn't that not really worthy in a pure setting?

 That would all be true, if it weren't for laziness.
-I haven't fully worked out the various proofs here yet, but `cons` distributes the work for `gapr` among the rest of the structure, only demanding it when it's called for.
-In this way, we get back the amortized bounds: in contrast to destructive updates, work done by evaluating a thunk *is* shared in a pure language, so you really do only pay for the worst-case once.

-We could eliminate the amortization with scheduling here, I think.
-I may return to it in the future.
+Because we *delay* the evaluation of `gapr`, we won't have to pay for it all in one big thunk.
+In fact, because it's basically a unary number, we only have to pay for one part of it at a time.
+I haven't yet fully worked out the proofs, but I'm pretty sure we're guaranteed $\mathcal{O}(1)$ worst-case time here too.

 # Technique 6: When All Else Fails, Prove it Later